Difference Between ZIFT And GIFT

 Zygote Intrafallopian Transfer (ZIFT)

-• IVF: Eggs are removed from a woman's ovary and are married with a sperm in the laboratory.
+• IVF: Eggs are isolated from a woman's ovary and are fertilised with a sperm in the laboratory.

-• Zygote Formation: After sperm has fertilized, the ova form a zygote.
+• Zygote Formation: The fusion of sperm and ovum leads to the formation of a zygote.

-• Ideal candidates: candidates with either blockage or damage of fallopian tubes or failed other methods of A.R.T.
+• Ideal candidates: Women with either blockage or damage to the fallopian tubes.

-• Pregnancy Rates: About 20-30%, depending upon the female's age and cause of infertility.
+• Pregnancy rates: About 20-30%, depending on the female's age and cause of infertility.

-• Ideal Candidates: Women having at least one normal functioning fallopian tube.
-Women with no severe male infertility problems.
+• Ideal candidates: Women having at least one normally functioning fallopian tube.
+Women with no severe infertility problems.

 Recommended Video On 'Difference Between ZIFT And GIFT'